doda25-team7/operation/README.md

 The repository, organization and the accompanying releases are used to learn about DevOps practices by student group [doda25-team7](https://github.com/doda25-team7).
 The work was done in the context of the course [DevOps for Distribued Apps (CS4295)](https://studyguide.tudelft.nl/courses/study-guide/educations/14776) at the TU Delft.
 The groups organization page links to the associated repositories.

-This repository contains the configuration required to run and operate all services developed,

 ## Project Repositories